scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 #### Storing and Selecting Candidate PCBs

 When receiving a PCB, an AS first stores the PCB in a temporary storage for candidate PCBs called the *Beacon Store*.
+The management of this storage is implementation defined.
+Current practice is to retain all PCBs until expired or replaced by one describing the same path with a later origination time.

 PCBs are propagated in batches to each connected AS at a fixed frequency known as the *propagation interval*.
 At each propagation event, each AS selects a set of the best PCBs from the candidates in the Beacon Store, according to the AS's selection policy.
 This set SHOULD have a fixed size, the *best PCBs set size*.

-- The *best PCBs set size* SHOULD be at most "50" (PCBs) for intra-ISD beaconing and at most "5" (PCBs) for core beaconing (i.e. propagation between all core ASes).
+The *best PCBs set size* SHOULD be:
+  - For intra-AS beaconing (i.e. propgating to children ASes): at most 50.
+  - For core beaconing (i.e. propagation between core ASes): at most 5 per immediate neighbor core AS.
+(Current practice is that each set of 5 is chosen among the BCPs received from each neighbor).

 These are RECOMMENDED maxima; in current practice the intra-ISD set size is typically 20.

 Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the Beacon Store, to be able to determine the best set of PCBs.
 If this is the case, an AS SHOULD have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.